susji/ked/README.md

 # ked

 `ked` is a text editor for the terminal.
 It is purpose-built for myself as a code editor embedded in `tmux`.
+It is not supported software and I advise against using it for real.
+There are probably a lot of edgecases and weird crashes that will happen.
+[I may make](TODO.md) minor bug fixes, modifications, and improvements, but `ked` will never be much more than it is now.
+Presently it works well enough that after bootstrapping the project with another editor, `ked` itself has mostly been with developed with `ked`.

 ## shortcuts